Flu (seasonal) - including symptoms, treatment and prevention

-People with moderate or severe illness, pregnant women, Aboriginal and Torres Strait Islander Australians and those with chronic medical conditions may benefit from specific antiviral medication.
-This can reduce symptoms by about 1 day and prevent some of the more serious complications of flu, but is only effective if commenced within 48 hours of illness onset.
+People with moderate or severe illness, pregnant women, Aboriginal and Torres Strait Islander people and those with chronic medical conditions may benefit from specific antiviral medication.
+This can reduce duration of symptoms by about 1 day and prevent some of the more serious complications of flu, but is only effective if commenced within 48 hours of illness onset.

-Antiviral therapy may sometimes be used to prevent infection in close contacts of people with flu, such as vulnerable household contacts and residents of institutions such as aged care facilities.
-A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.
+Antiviral therapy may sometimes be used to prevent infection in close contacts of people with flu, such as vulnerable household contacts.
+A contact is any person who has been close enough to an infected person to be at risk of infection themselves.